 1. something that you are a serious fangirl of, or that makes you have a fangirl moment; very squeesome.
 2. The act of being a fangirl.
 3. a fangirl moment.

-This is a blog devoted to fangirly musings.
-Though we mostly post about games and books, we’re interested in a lot of things, so our topics tend to meander all over the place.
+This is a blog devoted to my fangirly ravings.
+Though I usually post about games, I’m interested in a lot of things, so the topics I cover tend to meander all over the place.

 And yes, I know that going borderline crazy about anything is a potential health hazard, but sometimes you need a little madness to stay sane.

 Hello, it’s me.
 My name is El, I’m a copywriter by day and gamer/bookworm by night.
 I’ve been described by my fiancé as “blunt as a baseball bat with bent nails”, and I have been known to fall victim to sudden fits of fangirl raving/raging.
 As I’ve mentioned above, I’m interested in a lot of things, including video games, the realms of fantasy and fiction, art, folkore, and anime.
 Reading and mobile/PC gaming are my current major pastimes, but I’ve also been dabbling in Magic: The Gathering.